How to split a tera-polynomial: A new splitting algorithm based on level-lines

+\begin{remark} For more precise estimates along the level line, see \cite{MVCoeffs}, where we exploit the fact that $P^{-1}$ is injective not only on the disk $\disk(\zeta_1,|\zeta_0|-C)$ but also on the half-plane tangent to $\disk(0,C)$ that contains $\zeta_1$. \end{remark}

-Let us assume for now that one is able to compute $\lev_{\zeta_0,N}(P)$ efficiently.
-Then, the (theoretical) algorithm consists in iterating either Newton's flow or the Newton map from each point of $\lev_{\zeta_0,N}(P)$ until roots are found up to the precision desired.
+Once one is able to compute $\lev_{\zeta_0,N}(P)$ efficiently, then, the splitting algorithm consists in iterating either Newton's flow or the Newton map from each point of $\lev_{\zeta_0,N}(P)$ until roots are found up to the precision desired.
 Obviously, this step is highly parallelizable.
 Duplicates are eliminated from the list and if some roots are missing, $N$ can be increased.

-The strategy for splitting $P$ can be formalized as follows.
-The constant $c_L$ is chosen in accordance with Proposition~\ref{prop:computeLevelLine}.
-In practice, $c_L=4$.
+The strategy for splitting $P$ can therefore be formalized as follows.

 {Algorithm $\mathcal{S}(P)$~}